rveroneze/inclose5/README.md

 ## Running
-To run the program, type './RInClose' and the arguments:
+To run the program, type './InClose5' and the arguments.